Twilio and Deepgram STT

 Run the Docker Image

 We recommend running the Twilio-proxy server in a Docker container configured using a Docker Compose file.
-We provide the following sample Compose files to show you how to do this for a Deepgram API using either our On-premise or Deepgram Hosted deployment models.
+We provide the following sample Compose files to show you how to do this for a Deepgram API using either our hosted or self-hosted deployment models.

-To deploy the Twilio proxy server to an On-Premise installation using Docker Compose, you can use the following sample Compose file.
+To deploy the Twilio proxy server to a self-hosted Deepgram environment using Docker Compose, you can use the following sample Compose file.

-• This sample references the deepgram/actix-ws-echo:beta Docker image, which is a WebSockets echo server.
-You can use it to see streaming Deepgram ASR responses, or you can configure a callback URL to send Deepgram ASR responses elsewhere.
+This sample references the deepgram/actix-ws-echo:beta Docker image, which is a WebSockets echo server.
+You can use it to see streaming Deepgram STT responses, or you can configure a callback URL to send Deepgram STT responses elsewhere.

 services: